yoniabrams/Notes_on_HuggingFace_Transformer_Library/README.md

 # Notes on using Hugging Face's Transformer Library

+Thanks to the folks out at **[AssemblyAI](https://www.assemblyai.com/)** for the incredible tutorials, particularly the one which inspired the structure and much of the content of the below.
+Find that video [here](https://www.youtube.com/watch?v=QEaBAZQCtwE) and the rest of their videos [here](https://www.youtube.com/@AssemblyAI).

 ## Installation
 It's simple; type the following into your command line
 ```commandline